 On some background, I’m somewhat of an eyeglass snob.
 I wore them as accessories throughout the years and I’ve had countless frames.
 The last full pair I bought in the USA was in early 2015 (frame and progressive lenses, which always cost more).
 They cost me $750 with eye insurance.

-Before I left the U.S. in August 2015, I got a second pair – new lenses placed into old frames to save money at Target, for $475 – again with insurance.
+Before I left the U.S. in August 2015, I got a second pair – new lenses placed into old frames to save money.
+I bought those at Target, for $475 – again with insurance.
 And I thought that was a bargain!

-To find the right place, I used a closed Facebook group of expats living in Puerto Vallarta to ask for recommendations.
+I used a closed Facebook group of expats living in Puerto Vallarta to ask for recommendations on where to go.
 People who live in a destination always know where to go.

-People suggested Costco (I’m not a member and they have a no return policy) or Eye Metrics (Optica Medica) in Old Town.
+People suggested Costco (I’m not a member and they have a no return policy).
+They also suggested Eye Metrics (Optica Medica) in Old Town.
 I went with Eye Metrics – Optica Medica, and I’m so glad I did!

-Also, I used my health savings account with no problem – just had to pay a one percent fee on top of the sale for using the card outside the U.S. (We use Health Equity.)
+Also, I used my health savings account with no problem.
+I did have to pay a one percent fee on top of the sale for using the card outside the U.S. (We use Health Equity.)

 Sure, I could try bifocals to save even more money but I love how the world looks with my progressives.
 Vision is kinda important for my lifestyle.